 So when you put these two points together, you see why I’m choosing to use the median of the top n shortstops in history for a given measurement.
 (And why we need multiple measurements of value and achievement, not just career WAR).

 CHEWS+ is plug and play.
 Feel free to substitute your own analytics or stats into this framework as long as they are reasonable.
 You want to use a 5 year peak or a 10 year prime or not count negative seasons, go for it.
 You can eliminate a category or weight it differently than I do.
 Also, if you don’t like using the median n players at a position, feel free to use whatever number makes sense to you!
 But the important thing in this approach is to carefully select your top n candidates per position and top y pitchers and use their median as the basis of comparison.

 Interpreting CHEWS+ is like anything else.
 It is not intended to populate the HoME like Hall Rating does.
 It serves as a benchmark.
 Context is always important, and we should always make mental allowances for potential imbalances and pertinent qualitative factors no matter what measurement we use.

 CHEWSing the fat

-Now that you see how it works, here’s some taste of how it works.
+Now that you see how it is computed, here’s some taste of how it works.

 At the positional level, the score for hitters indicates 152 players at 99.5 or greater out of the 154 I was shooting for.
-Turning to the overall score, it shows 157 such players.
-And when combined into CHEWS+’, we hit 154 exactly, as we should.
-Among pitchers, the figure is 65 (we’re looking for 66) with one other greater than 99.0 but less than 99.5.
+Turning to the overall score, it shows 158 such players.
+And when combined into CHEWS+’, we hit 158, just a few more than we should.
+Among pitchers, the figure is 63 (we’re looking for 66) with one other greater than 99.0 but less than 99.5.
 I feel good about these results.

 Let’s break it down by position.